 From the beginning, diversity has been a central theme.
 The founding parish of 47 families included 33 English-speaking families and 14 German-speaking families.
 Education, particularly English, reading, and math, was a priority.
 Learning space changed from time to time; including the basement, boiler room, parish meeting hall (old church) and, finally, its own facility.
 The first dedicated schoolhouse, with two classrooms, was dedicated in 1925, and remains in use today.

 Change is a prevailing theme in the St. Paul community.
 The city of Florence blossomed after WWI, moving from mostly rural to urban.
 St. Paul Catholic School changed as well, growing to meet the needs of its students.
 At least five different construction projects have added space for the school, including classrooms in the basement of the latest church building.
-In 1988, when a new parish, St. Timothy, opened in Union, KY, St Paul Catholic School became the school for that parish as well.
+In 1988, when a new parish, St. Timothy, opened in Union, KY, St. Paul Catholic School became the school for that parish as well until 2017.
 Typically, St. Paul remained focused on its mission, even in the face of significant change.

-Family involvement is a social imperative at St Paul Catholic School.
-A dynamic and innovative PTO works tirelessly to help ensure everyone at St Paul Catholic School has a great experience—families, students, and members of the staff.
+Family involvement is a social imperative at St. Paul Catholic School.
+A dynamic and innovative PTO works tirelessly to help ensure everyone at St. Paul Catholic School has a great experience—families, students, and members of the staff.
 Our PTO raises about $75,000 annually for the school.
 The funds help provide necessary items, such as new books, and community-building activities like the Kick-off Picnic and Santa’s Workshop.
-Parents routinely volunteer in the school as helpers in the library.
-The PTO recently donated $4,000 to purchase a new stove/oven for the cafeteria.
-Almost every family with children in the school (and many whose children have long since graduated) volunteers for the weekly bingo fundraiser.
+The PTO recently donated $25,000 to purchase a new public address system.
 A complete range of athletic opportunities is available to students thanks to the volunteers who coach, schedule, and otherwise organize the parish sports program.